Trump's 'shithole' controversy hovers over Davos meeting

 - It's unclear whether he will meet other African leaders

-(CNN)President Donald Trump arrives in Switzerland on Thursday, where he'll meet global players and heads of state two weeks after he reportedly used a vulgar word to describe African nations and Haiti.
+(CNN)President Donald Trump arrived in Switzerland on Thursday, where he'll meet global players and heads of state two weeks after he reportedly used a vulgar word to describe African nations.

 Trump is set to meet with Rwanda's President Paul Kagame during the World Economic Forum in Davos, which draws A-listers and global leaders from the worlds of politics and business.

-Their meeting comes in the shadow of Trump's alleged description of African countries and Haiti as "shithole nations" during an immigration meeting with lawmakers this month.
+Their meeting comes in the shadow of Trump's alleged description of African countries as "shithole nations" during an immigration meeting with lawmakers this month.
 Trump later denied making the comments.

 National Security Adviser H.R.
 McMaster confirmed that Trump will meet Kagame, according to CNN's Jake Tapper.